mallick007/mallick007.github.io/_pages/cv1.md

 * **Technical Session Co-Chair**, *5th International Conference on Machine Learning, Image Processing, Network Security and Data Sciences, <a href="https://mind2023.nith.ac.in/">(MIND 2023) </a>, organized by Department of Computer Science and Engineering, NIT Hamirpur, 21-22 December, 2023.

 ### Conference Advisary/ Technical Program Committee
+* **Technical Program Committee**, International Conference on Recent Trends in Intelligent Computing Manufacturing and Electronics, (<a href="https://rtime2025.netlify.app/">(rTIME-202) </a>), to be organized by the Department of Electronics and Computer Engineering, National Institute of Advanced Manufacturing Technology, Ranchi, Jharkhand – 834004, India, 05-07, December, 2025.

 * **National Advisory Committee**, International Conference on Computational Intelligence for Sustainable Development, <a href="https://www.iccisd.com/commitee">(ICCISD 2026)</a>, Organized by Department of Computer Science and Applications, Sharda School of Computing Science & Engineering, Sharda University, Greater Noida, India, 23 - 24 July 2026.

 * **Technical Program Committee**, International Conference on Cyber Security and Artificial Intelligence, (<a href="https://iccsai.org/">(ICCSAI 2025) </a>), organized by the Department of Computer Science & Engineering Dr. Sudhir Chandra Sur Institute of Technology & Sports Complex, Kolkata, West Bengal, India, 28-29, August, 2025.